iocfinc/Udacity-Pytorch_Challenge/Challenge_logs.md

 ```

 In the code block above, we are creating a new class using the torch.
 We are calling the nn module and from that our `Network` will inherit its `nn.Module`.
 It is **mandatory** to inherit the `nn.Module` for our class.
 This will allow us to create the neural network on torch.
 For the initialized values we need to define the layers and the transformation we want which in this case is linear, I am thinking we can call Convolution or Recurrent later.
 Then there are the activation functions `nn.Sigmoid()` and `nn.Softmax(dim=1)`.
 It is important to take note of one unique property in PyTorch (or torch?) which is broadcasting.
 The argument `dim=1` for the softmax function is used to indicate which way the softmax is applied which in this case is on the column, setting it to 0 would mean that it is on a row.
 This is also important on other operations as well like division `A/B` which needs to have a `dim` argument with it.
-Finally, we can compile our model simply by calling out the `Network` class and calling model will simply print out the summary of the model we have created, more like `model.summary()` in Keras.
+Finally, we can compile our model by calling out the `Network` class and calling model will print out the summary of the model we have created, more like `model.summary()` in Keras.

 To go more deeper we use the `torch.nn.functional` module to define our network.
 It should be similar to the use of `torch.nn` but we are encouraged to use this one.